-Most people think that dental braces and other forms of orthodontic treatment only work to fix and improve one’s smile.
+Most people think that dental braces and other forms of Orthodontic Dental Services treatment only work to fix and improve one’s smile.
 No one can blame them – after all, it is a dental treatment.
-But there are actually some medical problems that can be addressed by having your teeth straightened by those wires and brackets.
-Find out the most common health problems that can be alleviated by orthodontic treatment.
+But there are actually some medical problems.
+That can be addressed by having your teeth straightened by those wires and brackets.

 Temporomandibular Joint Problems